 Worker’s Compensation is a sort of bargain for employees in which they gain a set of limited benefits which are certain in exchange of not having to prove the negligence of employer.
 The Oregon Worker’s Compensation Act guarantees wage benefits and medical bills to employees for any work related injury, condition or disease even in cases where the injury is caused by the mistake or negligence of the employee.
 This makes sure that an employee is insured and covered for and does not incur great loss in such a scenario.

 The other side of the compensation bargain is that an employee is limited to the benefits he/she is provided in the Oregon Worker’s Compensation Act and nothing more.
 The employee cannot sue the employer for other awards like pain and suffering and emotional distress which are available in common law.
 However, the Oregon Employer’s Liability Act makes the whole system fair by making an employer liable for damages in case the employer has not completely followed the health and safety laws of Oregon.
+In a landmark case in July 2012, a McDonald’s employee won this precedent in an Oregon court.
 In such cases, if an employee gets injured the employer cannot present negligence of the employee or that of other fellow employees as a defense.
 However, a jury would consider such information while evaluating the damages that are to be paid by the employer.

 Fairness to Employers